Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 "Anythin’ new in the world of taco cuisine?"

-"I’ve perfected a ten-herb salsa made entirely from Gao-native plants…"
+"I’ve perfected a ten-herb salsa made entirely from Gao-native plants..."

 "Ooh!
 I want some!
 But now we’ve got a problem, ‘cuz... what else you wanna talk ‘bout?"

 "...Need I remind you, *Daar,* I’m not the one attempting to woo a Female!"

 "Essactly!
-Y’ain’t *never* been one ta’ volunteer a topic, after all…"
+Y’ain’t *never* been one ta’ volunteer a topic, after all..."

 "Maybe I’d rather hear about the *massive* lout who won’t stop preening for my attention!"